manning/CompressionAlgorithms/README.md

 You may not have every seen or used much stuff to do byte or bit level processing in Java.
 So here are a few pointers:

+Java supports hexadecimal and binary constants: `0xFC` or `0b1100`.

 In Java, `int`, `short`, and `byte` are primitive types that take 4, 2, and 1 byte guaranteed.
 You can convert an `int` into a `byte` simply by casting: